Elizabeth Hetherwick

-Elizabeth Hetherwick born Elizabeth Barclay Pithie also known as Elizabeth Fenwick (18 March, 1861 – 1945) was an unmarried orphaned teenager who became a Scottish-born missionary in Malawi.
+Elizabeth Hetherwick born Elizabeth Barclay Pithie also known as Elizabeth Fenwick (18 March 1861 – 1945) was an unmarried orphaned teenager who became a Scottish-born missionary in Malawi.
 She married a man accused of cruelty and torture and they had, and lost, two children.
 Her hot-tempered husband was fired from two different jobs and he was killed after he murdered his business partner, who was a tribal chief.
 The family of the chief demanded that his wife should be surrendered, but she was taken in by the mission at Blantyre.
 The man who had taken her in was later replaced for championing the rights of women and Africans.
-Hetherwick had married his successor and they moved into the manse.
+Hetherwick married his successor and they moved into the manse.
 Hetherwick returned alone to Scotland to supervise her children's education.
 She was eventually reunited with her husband for the last decade of his life.

 Life

 Elizabeth Barclay Pithie was born in Aberdeen in 1861 and within a fortnight she was in a one parent family after her seaman father, James, was killed in an accident.
 Her mother, Isabella, was a shopkeeper and a weaver, and died when Elizabeth was young.
 Elizabeth is then believed to have been a student at the Industrial School in Aberdeen.
 Elizabeth was chosen as a prospective missionary in Blantyre in what is now Malawi.
 The mission did not accept single women or children but they were short of recruits and a group of well-wishers, led by Dr. Thomas Farquhar agreed to pay her wages.
 As a result she was sent out to Blantyre accompanied by Mr and Mrs Milne.